johnuopini/gradle-getlocalization-plugin/Readme.md

 A Gradle plugin to manage Android project translations through GetLocalization.
-**This plugin is not yet available on Maven Central, it can only be built locally**

 ## Basic usage
 Just add the plugin to the build dependencies and provide getlocalization account info, the plugin will create a task called "downloadTranslations" to download all the translations which have more than 50% of progress (this can be changed by adding the option progress = XX to the getlocalization closure).